 Impact to date

-- 30 million people have experienced our projects so far
+- 35 million people experienced our projects

-- 3.5 million young people have engaged with the programme
+- Including 8 million young people

-- 16.7 million people took part in LIGHTS OUT
+- 16 million people took part in LIGHTS OUT